Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_slides.md

 ## Learning Goals of This Unit

-- Understand the motivation of learning CMake.
+- Explain the motivation of learning CMake.
 - Work with CMake as a user of a project following good practices (using variables, specifying locations of dependencies).
 - Develop simple CMake projects (executable vs. library, dependencies) and know how to learn more.